iamsansk/To-do-list-/README.md

-This is the To-do list website,which helps to organise our plans and to achieve the goals.
+This is the To-do list website,which helps to organise our plans and helps to achieve that goals.